suzukidavid/ai-finance-pencil/README.md

 ## About

-The project is maintained by [Your Name].
+The project is maintained by Shamsuddin Ahmed.
 Reach out with any questions or if you want to contribute.